mmccul/datagather/README.md

     - Not all fields printed in colon separated format.
   - Requires perl >= 5.10 (I use named capture groups for sanity)

+fixnet:
+  - A powershell script that allows me to semi-duplicate network locations
+  - Config by Wi-Fi SSID only for now
+  - Missing entry means dynamic.

 (1): At least, I've yet to find anything that passes visudo that it doesn't correctly parse.